apache/couchdb/src/couch_plugins/README.md

 - No security checking of binaries.
 - No identity checking of binaries.

-Here are a few things I want to add before I call it MVP:
+Here are a few things I want to add before I call it MVP*:

 - Uninstall a plugin via Futon (or HTTP call).
 Admin only.
 - Only installs if CouchDB version matches.
 - Binaries must be published on *.apache.org.
 - Register installed plugins in the config system.
 - Make sure plugins start with the next restart of CouchDB.
+- Show when a particular plugin is installed.

 *MVP hopefully means you agree we can ship this with a few warnings so people can get a hang of it.